TheKrafter/thekrafter.github.io/files/numbers.md

 55\.
 What did you buy / get recently

 <!-- Apparently these numbers aren't used in the original image. weird.
+open a PR if u wanna add some questions here
 56\.

 57\.